ernest-bruce/human-internet/free_humanity/free_humanity.md

 ### Google
-Google is data·collection machine, whose tentacles extend outside its environments and into our very lives, even when we specifically prohibit Google from doing so in the “settings” interfaces
+Google is a data·collection machine, whose tentacles extend outside its environments and into our very lives, even when we specifically prohibit Google from doing so in the “settings” interface
 · Google also uses questionable practices to obtain and profit from personal·information obtained covertly
 &nbsp;
 #### [Google and IAB ad category lists show ‘massive leakage of highly intimate data,’ GDPR complaint claims](https://techcrunch.com/2019/01/27/google-and-iab-ad-category-lists-show-massive-leakage-of-highly-intimate-data-gdpr-complaint-claims)